dustinlegacy/globalhealthpipeline/terraform/README.md

 In the main github repo, make a sub-directory for you terraform project.
 For our project, this can be found here: [terraform](terraform)

 Next you have to connect GCP with Terrafrom.
 We followed the quick start guide here: https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started

+IMPORTANT: A key aspect of this is creating a GCP service account with correct permissions.
+We selected Storage Admin.
+That service account then needs to export the creds as a .json file and then be saved into Terraform Cloud as an envrionment variable.